 Moving forward, what is the dress code in Zanzibar?
 I had this question and have done a lot of research before leaving because even if in the United Republic of Tanzania 62% of the population is converted to Christianity, on the island of Zanzibar 99% of the people are Muslims.

-This being said, I want to point out that all the people are so very friendly and, as the guide who took us through Stone Town told us, there is no religion hate in Zanzibar, they live together in acceptance and in harmony.
+This being said, I want to point out that all the people are so very friendly and, as the guide who took us through Stone Town told us, there is no religious hate in Zanzibar, they live together in acceptance and in harmony.

 Even so, I preferred to respect their traditions and have tried to wear skirts over the knees and cover my shoulders while strolling through the city.
 On the beach or inside the resort, everything changes and swimming suits and normal beach clothing are accepted.